 Self-directed Support

-In 2021, we led the co-production of a framework of standards to support the implementation of Self-directed Support.
-The SDS Standards were developed to ensure social workers are empowered to practice in creative, and innovative ways which allow people to have greater choice control in their own lives.
-The SDS Standards support social workers to explore ‘what matters’ to a person, not ‘what’s the matter’, and together find the right way forward.
+The Self-directed Support Standards were developed to ensure social workers are empowered to practice in ways that allow people to have greater choice and control in their own lives, in line with their human rights.
+The Self-directed Support Standards support social workers to explore ‘what matters’ to a person, not ‘what’s the matter’, and together find the right way forward.

-In the future, we want to see social workers feeling more confident and enabled to use Self-directed Support to work more collaboratively with supported people, and to co-design personalised support for people and their families uninhibited by structural barriers and inflexible systems.
+In the future, we want to see social workers feeling more confident and enabled to use Self-directed Support to work alongside supported people and carers, and to co-design personalised support for people and their families uninhibited by structural barriers and inflexible systems.

-In 2023-2024, Social Work Scotland’s Self-directed Support team has been funded by the Scottish Government to take forward improvement workstreams focusing on priorities set by the SDS Community of Practice (social workers, managers, leaders and other people working in local government interested and engaged in SDS implementation and improvement) and embedded in the national SDS Improvement Plan launched in June 2023.
+In 2024-2025, Social Work Scotland’s Self-directed Support team has been funded by the Scottish Government to take forward improvement workstreams focusing on priorities set by the Self-directed Support Community of Practice (social workers, managers, leaders and other people working in local government interested and engaged in SDS implementation and improvement) and embedded in the national SDS Improvement Plan which was launched in June 2023.

 Our Approach